waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - My memory is unreliable.
 The Game State Information is the absolute source of truth.
 I am forbidden from using knowledge from other games or previous playthroughs; all strategies MUST be derived from verified, in-game observations from the current session.
 - **Before EVERY navigational action or goal setting:**
   1. I MUST verify my `current_map_id` and `current_position`.
   2. If the goal involves a warp, I MUST verify its existence and coordinates in the `Game State Information -> Map Events -> Warps` list for the **current map**.
+Never assume a map transition exists based on map shape or common game tropes.
+Always verify its existence as a `WARP_CARPET` tile or a tile with `is-warp="true"` in the map XML before planning a route to it.
 - **After EVERY map transition, system warning, or unexpected event (e.g., phone call):**
   1. I MUST immediately re-verify my `current_map_id` and `current_position`.
   2. I MUST discard any previous plan based on a now-invalidated location and re-evaluate my next action from the correct state.